 Day 4 - A vastly different landscape awaits you today.
 An early start set off riding into drier and rocky lands.
-You will see haw the landscape changes as you cross pasturelands and palm tree forests.
+You will see how the landscape changes as you cross pasturelands and palm tree forests.
 At midday you stop for a picnic - your criollo saddles will be a fundamental part of the well deserved siesta!
 In the afternoon reach El Mirador in Cerro de los Rocha.
-This is a private reserve and from a natural viewpoint you will be able to see where you have ridden and where you will be going with your horses in the next few days!
+This is a private reserve and you can walk to natural viewpoint from where you will be able to see where you have ridden and where you will be going with your horses in the next few days!
 Camp is set up in the middle of the native sierras forest, full of birdlife and unspoiled nature.
 Dinner & night in camp at El Mirador (6 hours riding) (B,L,D)